 Flexibility in work (and travel) schedules is one of the easier places to start, and will help retain not just women, but anyone trying to balance work with personal life.
 Welcoming diversity in a range of approaches is another matter, entailing a fundamental shift in how executives think and dovetailing with unconscious bias.

 Passalacqua’s advice is not to mistake “kindness and humility for weakness.”
-I like to think about it in another way: executives need to be more open and honest with their staff about what is wrong and what needs changing.
+Or, to think about it in another way: executives need to be more open and honest with their staff about what is wrong and what needs changing.